 Another takeaway from the rise of drones is that new forms of public safety technology can serve more than one purpose.
 Drones have a variety of potential applications in emergency response.

-Different departments around the world are experimenting with drones and their capabilities, demonstrating that public safety technology often can meet multiple needs and save lives in different ways.
+Different departments around the world are experimenting with drones and their capabilities.
+Their efforts show that that public safety technology can have multiple use cases and save lives in different ways.

 Fire and Rescue New South Wales (NSW) is using drones to help with bushfires to scope out dangerous areas and provide valuable information on chemical spills and natural disasters.
 Viewers can even tour NSW stations using drone technology.